ReactiveMongo/reactivemongo-site/index.md

 ## Go further!

-There is a pretty complete [Scaladoc](releases/0.10.5/api/index.html) available.
+There is a pretty complete [Scaladoc](releases/0.11.0/api/index.html) available.
 The code is accessible from the [Github repository](https://github.com/ReactiveMongo/ReactiveMongo).
 And obviously, don't hesitate to ask questions in the [ReactiveMongo Google Group](https://groups.google.com/forum/?fromgroups#!forum/reactivemongo)!

-ReactiveMongo makes a heavy usage of the [Iteratee](http://www.playframework.com/documentation/2.3.x/Iteratees) library.
+ReactiveMongo uses of the [Iteratee](http://www.playframework.com/documentation/2.4.x/Iteratees) library.
 Although it is developped by the [Play!
 Framework](http://www.playframework.com) team, it does _not_ depend on any other part of the framework.
-You can dive into [Play's Iteratee documentation](http://www.playframework.com/documentation/2.3.x/Iteratees) to learn about this cool piece of software, and make your own Iteratees and Enumerators.
+You can dive into Play's Iteratee documentation to learn about this cool piece of software, and make your own Iteratees and Enumerators.

 Used in conjonction with stream-aware frameworks, like Play!, you can easily stream the data stored in MongoDB.
-For Play, there is a [ReactiveMongo Plugin](https://github.com/ReactiveMongo/Play-ReactiveMongo) that brings some cool stuff, like JSON-specialized collection and helpers for GridFS.
+For Play, there is a [ReactiveMongo Plugin](releases/0.11.0/documentation/tutorial/play2.html) that brings some cool stuff, like JSON-specialized collection and helpers for GridFS.
 See the examples and get convinced!

 ### Samples